Who Makes Pinball Machines in 2023? A Guide to All the Pinball Manufacturers Making Modern Pinball Games

 Spooky Pinball is a small, upstart pinball manufacturer that focuses on producing smaller runs of games (typically under 1,500) released every few years.
 Their games generally fall within and adjacent to the horror genre, like Alice Cooper's Nightmare Castle and Halloween.
 Games come in three trim levels - Standard, Blood Sucker Edition and Collector's Edition.

-Because of their smaller production capabilities, most games sell out very quickly and are generally purchased by putting down a deposit to reserve your spot on the production wait list.
-While they do have a few authorized distributors like other manufacturers, their focus is mostly on selling their machines directly to customers through the deposit system.
+Because of their smaller production capabilities, most games sell out very quickly and are generally purchased by putting down a small deposit to reserve your spot on the production wait list.
+While they do have a few authorized distributors like other manufacturers in this list, their focus is mostly on selling their machines directly to customers through the deposit system.
 They also have a loyalty program called the Fang Club where for a small annual fee you get some Spooky merch and early access to new title releases.

 Machine owners generally report being satisfied with the reliability and maintenance needs of their machines.
 Parts are readily available from Spooky Pinball, making repairs relatively easy to do.
-However, due to their limited production runs, Spooky Pinball machines can be rare to see on location or in home locations.
+However, due to their limited production runs, Spooky Pinball machines can be rare to see on location or in home game rooms.

 Chicago Gaming Company

 Chicago Gaming Company is a unique pinball manufacturer in that it is not actually a standalone company, but rather a division of Churchill Cabinet.
-Churchill Cabinet produces game cabinets and playfields for other pinball machine manufacturers, and Chicago Gaming Company focuses (today) on exclusively on remaking classic Bally/Williams era machines from the 1990s.
+Churchill Cabinet produces game cabinets and playfields for other pinball machine manufacturers.
+Until recently, Chicago Gaming Company focused almost exclusively on remaking classic Bally/Williams era machines from the 1990s.
+However, in 2023, they would announce their first non-remake game (outside of an early 2000s home model game) with Pulp Fiction.

 Their first remake, Medieval Madness, was released in 2015, and since then they have released remakes for Attack from Mars, Monster Bash, and Cactus Canyon.
 While the names of their trim lines have changed over the years, Chicago Gaming Company typically releases their pinball tables in 3 trim levels - a base model, mid-tier upgrade, and premium collectors edition.